chris-stanton/APP-darkSkyAPI-weather/README.md

 ---

 ## Description:
 ##### Simple weather app that uses Dark Sky's API.
-User is able to pick destinations or have the browser automatically find their locations onload.
-The background picture and data icon change to the current weather and time of day.
+User's location is automatically found on init through the browser.
+The background picture and weather data icon change to the current weather and time of day.
 User can view weather data in standard or metric values.

 <img src="./public/assets/images/desktop-one.png" width="50%">